yoda-pa/yoda/README.md

 For creating and writing new note type

 ```
-#For writing new note
+# For writing new note
 $ yoda diary nn

-#First give the title of the note.
+# First give the title of the note.
-#Sencond give the text of the note
+# Second give the text of the note

-#Viewing all notes.
+# Viewing all notes.
 $ yoda diary notes

-#Updating note
+# Updating note
-#Choose the date and then the note to update
+# Choose the date and then the note to update
 $ yoda diary un

-#Deleting Note
+# Deleting Note
-#Choose the date and then the note to delete
+# Choose the date and then the note to delete
 $ yoda diary dn
 ```
 For writing and viewing tasks.